rtsundland/php-radarrsync/README.md

 # php-radarrsync
 RadarrSync written in PHP and leverages Radarr Lists

+## Why?

 So uh I don't like python, but I found the traditional python-based RadarrSync a little hacky.
+This version fixes a bunch of issues I have with the python version.
+Don't get me wrong, it's a great idea and it inspired this code... but I think this is a better model to support this type of syncing.

+     NO CONFIGURATION FILES     NO CRON JOBS     NO EXTRA LOG FILES

 After playing around with the Radarr API and looking at the List options, I found a better option.
 Ultimately, this script simply acts as a "proxy" between your two Radarr instances, and allows you to perform some _basic_ filtering of the items from your source Radarr instance.

+## Usage

 To use this code, you're going to need something like Nginx or Apache that can run PHP code.
 For me, I use Nginx to proxy several services, so adding a script into my root directory wasn't difficult, but YMMV.